Warning! Unmarked spoilers follow! If you are playing in Savage Tide, you have been warned!

 - Demon Lords and Archdevils: Stuffed to the gills with them towards the end.
 The players may even end up working with some of them, like Orcus, in order to take down Demogorgon.

-- Enemy Mine: The penultimate adventure, "Enemies of My Enemy," natch.
-The players recruit the eladrin paragon Gwynharwyf, the Demon Prince of Undeath Orcus, the sorceress Iggwilv, and possibly Demogorgon's lover, the succubus queen Malcanthet.
+- Enemy Mine: In the penultimate adventure, "Enemies of My Enemy," the players recruit the eladrin paragon Gwynharwyf, the Demon Prince of Undeath Orcus, the sorceress Iggwilv, and possibly Demogorgon's lover, the succubus queen Malcanthet.

-- Everything Trying to Kill You: Again, the Isle of Dread, natch.
-Later, the Abyss.
+- Everything Trying to Kill You: Again, the Isle of Dread Later, the Abyss.

 - Evil Versus Evil / Enemy Civil War: A recurring theme in the entire adventure is how most antagonists the players face consistently fight or betray one another, and in the process only end up hurting themselves.

 - This is ultimately revealed to be what drives the campaign and its Big Bad, Demogorgon.
 It is revealed that his two heads actually have different minds, and that he is thus his own worst enemy, with both heads constantly fighting each other for dominance.
 The savage tide is the product of a plot of one of them to absorb the other, and defy this trope, giving himself an immense boost in power.

 - This is ultimately what undoes Demogorgon, as well.
 By managing to get many of his enemies working together against him (see Enemy Mine), he is left weakened enough that the players have a more reasonable chance of killing him.

 - The Evil Prince: Vanthus.
 He murders his parents in hopes of inheriting their fortune...
 Only to discover they left it all to Lavinia.